Using the Device Manager Page

 Bulk Actions in the Device Management Page

-The Device Manager page Devices > Device Manager) contains a drop-down field in the lower right called Select Action.
+The Device Manager page Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface) contains a drop-down field in the lower right called Select Action.
 This field allows you to apply an action to multiple devices at once.

 To apply an action to multiple devices:

 • Delete Devices.
-Deletes all selected devices from SL1.
+Deletes all selected devices from Skylar One.
 Tickets associated with the device are unlinked from the device, but are not deleted.

 • Modify by Template.
 Displays the Applying Template to Device page, where you can apply the settings in a device template to all selected devices.
 You can also make one-time changes to the template, and those changes will be applied only to the selected devices.
 For details on using device templates, see the Device Groups and Device Templates section.